lmcinnes/umap/doc/basic_usage.rst

 construct a model, train the model, and then look at the transformed data.
-TO demonstrate more of UMAP we'll go about it differently this time and simply use the ``fit`` method rather than the ``fit_transform`` approach we used for Iris.
+TO demonstrate more of UMAP we'll go about it differently this time and simply use the ``fit`` method rather than the ``fit_transform`` approach we used for Penguins.

 .. code:: python3